yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 Each relationship object is identified by its `name` property.
 You configure the relationship with the following options:
 - `destinationEntity`: The name of the `NSEntityDescription` targeted by this relationship.
-- `minCount`: The minimum value of nodes targeted by this relation ship.
+- `minCount`: The minimum value of nodes targeted by this relationship.
-- `maxCount`: The maximum value of nodes targeted by this relation ship.
-Using `0` means an infinited number.
+- `maxCount`: The maximum value of nodes targeted by this relationship.
+Using `0` means no limit.
 - `deleteRule`: When the node hosting this relationship is deleted, this property tells to CoreData what to do with the targeted node(s) (delete them also, simply cut the edges, etc).

 Now we can assign each properties to the corresponding `NSEntityDescription`: